ssbc/ssb-peer-invites/README.md

 for other peers to validate, since they do not follow bob yet.

-the pub now knows that bob and alice are friends, and will start replicating bob.
+The pub now knows that bob and alice are friends, and will start replicating bob.
 Other friends of alice who replicate the pub will also see this, and they will also start replicating bob.
 Thus